French Madagascar: Madagascar as French colony

+French Madagascar played an important role in the war due to the presence of critically important harbors, the contribution of Malagasy troops, and was also the scene of fighting between Allied and Vichy French forces in 1942.
+After the fall of France in 1940, Madagascar became a crucial flashpoint in contention between the Free French movement and Vichy France.

 Only in the aftermath of the Second World War was France willing to accept a form of Malagasy self-rule under French tutelage.
 In the autumn of 1945, separate French and Malagasy electoral colleges voted to elect representatives from Madagascar to the Constituent Assembly of the Fourth Republic in Paris.
 The two delegates chosen by the Malagasy, Joseph Raseta and Joseph Ravoahangy, both campaigned to implement the ideal of the self-determination of peoples affirmed by the Atlantic Charter of 1941 and by the Brazzaville Conference of 1944.

 Raseta and Ravoahangy, together with Jacques Rabemananjara, a writer long resident in Paris, organised the Democratic Movement for Malagasy Restoration (MDRM), the foremost among several political parties formed in Madagascar by early 1946.
 Although Protestant Merina was well represented in MDRM's higher echelons, the party's 300,000 members were drawn from a broad political base reaching across the entire island and crosscutting ethnic and social divisions.>Several smaller MDRM rivals included the Party of the Malagasy Disinherited (Parti des Déshérités Malgaches), whose members were mainly côtiers or descendants of slaves from the Central Highlands.

 The 1946 constitution of the French Fourth Republic made Madagascar a territoire d'outre-mer (overseas territory) within the French Union.
 It accorded full citizenship to all Malagasy parallel with that enjoyed by citizens in France.
 But the assimilationist policy inherent in its framework was incongruent with the MDRM goal of full independence for Madagascar, so Ravoahangy and Raseta abstained from voting.
 The two delegates also objected to the separate French and Malagasy electoral colleges, even though Madagascar was represented in the French National Assembly.
 The constitution divided Madagascar administratively into a number of provinces, each of which was to have a locally elected provincial assembly.
 Not long after, a National Representative Assembly was constituted at Antananarivo.
 In the first elections for the provincial assemblies, the MDRM won all seats or a majority of seats, except in Mahajanga Province.

 Despite these reforms, the political scene in Madagascar remained unstable.
 Economic and social concerns, including food shortages, black-market scandals, labour conscription, renewed ethnic tensions, and the return of soldiers from France, strained an already volatile situation.
 Many of the veterans felt they had been less well treated by France than had veterans from metropolitan France; others had been politically radicalised by their wartime experiences.
 The blend of fear, respect, and emulation on which Franco-Malagasy relations had been based seemed at an end.